damonitor/damo/USAGE.md

 `damo record`
 -------------

-`damo record` records the data access pattern of target workloads in a file (`./damon.data` by default).
+`damo record` records the data access pattern of target workloads as snapsots, and save those in a file (`./damon.data` by default).
 The path to the file can be set with `--out` option.
 The command requires root permission.
 The output file will be owned by `root` and have `600` permission by default, so only root can read it.
 Users can change the permission via `--output_permission` option.

 Other than the two options, `damo record` receives command line options that same to those for `damo start` and `damo tune`.
 If DAMON is already running,